intro-gen-ai/inch_fashion_website/README.md

   - Expansion of customer base, including reaching new demographics or geographical regions.
   - Improved ranking on search engines leading to greater visibility.

-These goals align with the overall vision of enhancing "inch"'s digital presence while ensuring that the website not only serves as a showcase for products but also as a tool for driving business growth and building a strong connection with the target audience.